serverless/dashboard/docs/glossary.md

 #### Cloudwatch Log Subscription Filter
 A [Cloudwatch Log Subscription Filter](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html) specifies a set of logs to be set to a destination, such as Kinesis Firehose.

+#### EventBridge

+#### CloudTrail

 #### Cloudwatch Metric Stream
 [Cloudwatch Metric Streams](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Metric-Streams.html) are used to collect aggregate metrics.
 Cloudwatch Metric streams allow you to collect metrics from any AWS Services.
 For a list of metrics we collect, see our [metrics section](./product/metrics.md).

 #### Lambda Layer
 [A Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) is a packaged library for distributing Lambda Functions.
-The [Serverless Extension](./instrumentation/data-sources.md#extensions) and [Serverless Node SDK](./instrumentation/data-sources.md#serverless-node-sdk-internal-extension) are packaged as Lambda Layers and attached to your function when you [enable additiona monitoring features](./instrumentation/enabling-logs-traces.md).
+The [Serverless Extension](./integrations/data-sources-and-roles.md#extensions) and [Serverless Node SDK](./integrations/data-sources-and-roles.md#serverless-node-sdk-internal-extension) are packaged as Lambda Layers and attached to your function when you [enable additional monitoring features](./integrations/enable-monitoring-features.md).

 #### Serverless Extension
 An AWS Lambda Extension is extra code which you can add to your AWS Lambda Function via an AWS Lambda Layer in order to track telemetry data about each Invocation.
 Serverless Console uses a sophisticated AWS Lambda Extension for collecting telemetry data in AWS Lambda Functions.